 It is important for enrolling students and families to balance the reasons for enrolling in TECCA with their ability and willingness to meet the expectations and responsibilities articulated in this School Handbook.
 The school will provide support for students to enhance their success in online learning before the students start significant coursework.
-Throughout the enrollment process and postenrollment, TECCA will work closely with families to help them be successful in the online environment.
-If you have any questions regarding enrollment, please contact our Coordinator of Student and Family Success at 774-335-5270.
+Throughout the enrollment process and post- enrollment, TECCA will work closely with families to help them be successful in the online environment.
+If you have any questions regarding enrollment, please contact our Registrar, Raquel Binsack at 774-335-5241.